Inode Usage

 All accounts with SSH access

-Shared and Cloud Hosting, VPS, and Dedicated hosting all have SSH by default.
+Shared, VPS, and Dedicated hosting plans all have SSH by default.
 Using SSH, you can check the inodes of an account by using the following command:

 quota -s <cpanel username>

-Users with root access may use the above command to check the inodes of any account on their server, and all other users will only be able to check their own username.
+Users with root access may use the above command to check the inodes of any account on their server, and all other users will only be able to check their own usernames.

 You can view the specific folder's inode count by using the command: